Ethics, Regulation, and Policy

 Ethical tensions abound in relation to the pervasiveness of digital data and the widespread adoption of AI, including tensions between data privacy, fairness, and bias on the one hand, and business needs for using data for market and innovation purposes on the other.
 AI systems that increasingly replace cognitive tasks previously done by humans raise questions about deskilling and labor substitution and ultimately human dignity.
 While AI systems promise productivity gains and the potential to address key social and environmental issues, they also generate significant threats to sustainability and social challenges.
 Moreover, the responsibility of algorithms for the tasks they perform and the decisions they make is often not clear.
 The autonomy, interconnectedness, and increasing agency of digital technologies present challenges to established individualistic responsibility approaches since they make it difficult to attribute responsibility.

-The tension between addressing ethical risks and encouraging innovation requires balancing data privacy, fairness, and bias concerns with business needs for competitiveness and value generation from digital data and AI systems.
 Ethical challenges have inspired regulatory and policy action around digital technologies, particularly with respect to data and AI.
-The United States National Artificial Intelligence Act of 2020 sets forth programs and activities and highlights values like trustworthiness; at the same time, it aims at creating competitive advantage for the US economy by aiming at creating an innovation ecosystem or fostering public-private partnership mechanisms.
-The European Union's AI Act embeds fundamental values as it seeks to accomplish "a high level of protection of health, safety, fundamental rights" and defines requirements for transparency monitoring, market surveillance, governance that provide legitimacy for the use of AI systems.
-In addition, it seeks to promote innovation by means of regulatory sandboxes to foster innovation.
-The tension between data privacy and use, for instance, is reflected in the General Data Protection Regulation which builds on privacy as a fundamental value.
+The United States National Artificial Intelligence Act of 2020 sets forth programs and activities and highlights values like trustworthiness; at the same time, it aims at creating competitive advantage for the US economy by creating an innovation ecosystem or fostering public-private partnership mechanisms.
+The European Union's AI Act embeds fundamental values as it seeks to accomplish a high level of protection of health, safety, and fundamental rights and defines requirements for transparency monitoring, market surveillance, and governance that provide legitimacy for the use of AI systems.
+Regulatory responses involve institutional construction and ongoing institutional change, often requiring the deliberate coordination and action of change agents at different levels, including political, corporate, or non-governmental individuals and groups.
+Rapid changes in the sociotechnical context fueled by the decentralized and immaterial nature of digital technologies require frequent updates and often render conventional approaches to setting regulation and policy slow and ineffective.

 Potential topics